Hippogriff/prifit/README.md

                                           --ss_path $path
 ```

 The models are stored in the experiment output folder, under `checkpoints` sub-folder.
 Tensorboard logs and console output as txt file are saved under sub-folder `logs`.
 The test performance is evaluated at the end of the training epochs (i.e. epoch 9 in this case) and written to the logfile.
-The directory `ss_path` ($path) refers to the directory where the ShapeNet self sueprvised dataset is downloaded to!
+The directory `ss_path` ($path) refers to the directory where pre-computed ACD components for the unlabeled ShapeNet core shapes is downloaded to (2)!

 ## Pretrain on ACD and test on ModelNet